Jiochoa/InterviewQuestion/Unity/000 TODO.md

 ```
 ---
 ## Monthly Plan
 By the end of the month I want a playable game.
-From start to finish, even if i have to use dubs.
+From start to finish, even if I have to use dubs.
 The first week will be only connecting everything with a switch scene triggers.
-The second week I will focus mainly in cutscenes( at least that's the plan but I will have to readjust for upcoming quality like fog).
+The second week I will focus mainly in cutscenes (at least that's the plan but I will have to readjust for upcoming quality like fog).
 The third week I want 5 minutes of each level.
 The last week I will be doing the Main Menu and the credit scenes.
 ### March Plans

 - [ ] **Week 1:** Connect everything with triggers.